Chis-Denis/Personal-Projects/README.md

+# Personal Projects Repository 📚
-Java-Based Interpreter for Custom Programming Languages
+🛠️Java-Based Interpreter for Custom Programming Languages

 This repository hosts a robust interpreter framework developed in Java, designed for simulating and executing programs written in custom-defined programming languages.
 The interpreter leverages advanced Java features, including concurrency management with multithreading, dynamic type checking, and custom memory management routines.
 It's equipped with a modular architecture featuring a variety of statements and expressions that simulate real-world programming constructs like control flow, file operations, and memory allocation.